luukfroling/BEP/parts/06-discussion.md

 Looking at the RMS error over time for the first three phantoms as plotted in [](#reconPhantom), reveals that the AttU-Net model initially achieves a lower RMS error compared to the iterative algorithm but eventually converges to a higher value.

-When analyzing the final iterations of the iterative algorithm across all 20 validation phantoms, it can be seem some images do not converge to a visually accurate state as displayed in figure [](#wrong).
+When analyzing the final iterations of the iterative algorithm across all 20 validation phantoms, it can be seem some images do not converge to a visually accurate state as displayed in [](#wrong).
 Since the AttU-Net model was trained on these results, including those that failed to converge, this likely explains why the model itself also fails to converge effectively in later iterations.
 For future work, it is recommended to set an RMS error threshold and use only iterative reconstructions that meet this criterion for training.

 ## non-machine learning speedup